 Gallery Talks and Curator-Led Tours are a great way to learn behind-the-scenes details about the Garden from curators, managers, and scientists.
 To ensure all Members get a chance to participate, Members are permitted to attend one tour per month.
+Curator-led tours will be announced a month prior of tour date.
 Reservations are required.
-To sign up, email firstname.lastname@example.org or call 718.817.8703.

 Along Perennial Garden Way, more than 150 herbaceous peonies reach their peak in mid-May.
-The collection was recently expanded to feature dozens of new late-blooming varieties, extending the flowering season and delighting visitors with more blooms than ever before.
-Kristin M. Schleiter, Assistant Vice President of Outdoor Gardens and Sr. Curator, will lead us through this beautiful assortment of white, pink, coral and red, herbaceous peonies.
+The recently expanded collection features dozens of new late-blooming varieties, extending the flowering season and delighting visitors with more blooms than ever before.
+Assistant Curator Claire Lyman will lead us through this beautiful assortment of white, pink, coral and red, herbaceous peonies.

 Jane Watson Irwin Perennial Garden Tour

 Adam Dooling, Curator of Outdoor Garden and Herbaceous Collections

 Designed with an artist’s eye, the Perennial Garden combines a vast palette of colors, textures, flowers, and foliage into a lush, living work of art.
 The Ladies’ Border, redesigned in 2002 with year-round interest in mind, features many plants that had not previously been grown at the Garden.
 Curator of Outdoor Garden and Herbaceous Collections Adam Dooling will guide Members through this special collection.